 Charles A. Dackis, MD earned his MD at Duke University and completed his psychiatric residency at Columbia University, New York State Psychiatric Institute.
 He is board-certified in Psychiatry and Addiction Psychiatry.
 Dr. Dackis joined the University of Pennsylvania in 1998 after serving as Medical Director of specialized psychiatric hospitals in New Jersey for the preceding 12 years.
 He also worked as a consultant in substance abuse for the National Football League.
 In 1984, Dr. Dackis developed the dopamine depletion hypothesis of cocaine dependence.
 Dr. Dackis also works as an investigator in several clinical trials within the Center for Studies of Addiction, and has been primarily responsible for researching modafinil treatment for cocaine dependence at Penn.
 His research interests include psychopharmacology, co-occurring disorders, and the neurobiology of addiction.
 Dr. Dackis is actively involved in medical student and psychiatric resident education at Penn and has authored more than 80 publications in the area of addictive and co-occurring disorders.
 He is currently the Medical Director of Psychiatric Clinical Services for the Hospital of the University of Pennsylvania and Clinical Practices of the University of Pennsylvania.
 He is also Medical Director of Psychiatric Clinical Services at Penn Presbyterian Medical Center.

-Henry R. Kranzler, MD is a Professor of Psychiatry.
-He received his medical degree from Robert Wood Johnson Medical School and completed a psychiatric residency and a fellowship in alcohol research at the University of Connecticut Health Center.
+Henry R. Kranzler, MD, Director of the Center for Studies of Addiction, received his medical degree from Robert Wood Johnson Medical School and completed a psychiatric residency and a fellowship in alcohol research at the University of Connecticut Health Center.
 A clinical addiction psychiatrist for more than 20 years, Dr. Kranzler now devotes his time to research, research administration, and teaching.
 His research focuses on the genetics and pharmacological treatment of alcohol and drug dependence and common co-morbid psychiatric disorders, as well as studies of the pharmacogenetics of substance dependence.

 Dr. Kranzler's research has been continuously supported since 1987 by grants from NIAAA and NIDA.
-He has authored or co-authored more than 350 journal articles, book chapters, and other publications.
-He chaired the NIAAA Clinical and Treatment Subcommittee, has been a frequent journal reviewer, and is a member of the editorial boards of six journals.
-Dr. Kranzler's contributions to the field of alcohol research include advancing clinical trials methodology as it relates to pharmacological treatment, the identification of interactive effects of serotonergic medications with alcoholism subtypes, the use of a targeted approach to naltrexone treatment of heavy drinkers, and the development of long-acting naltrexone as a treatment option.
-In addition, his work has contributed to the identification or characterization of specific genes influencing the risk for dependence on alcohol, nicotine, cocaine, and opioids; the potential mechanism of the effects of alcohol through mediators such as neuroactive steroids, and genetic moderators of the response to alcohol treatment.
+He has authored or co-authored more than 400 journal articles, book chapters, and other publications.
+He chaired the NIAAA Clinical and Treatment Subcommittee, has been a frequent journal reviewer, and is a member of the editorial boards of six journals (serving as Editor of Alcoholism: Clinical and Experimental Research).
+Dr. Kranzler's contributions to the field of alcohol research include advancing clinical trials methodology as it relates to pharmacological treatment, the identification of interactive effects of serotonergic medications with alcoholism subtypes, the use of a targeted approach to naltrexone treatment of heavy drinkers, the development of long-acting naltrexone as a treatment option, and the effects of topiramate on heavy drinking.
+In addition, his work has contributed to the identification or characterization of specific genes influencing the risk for dependence on alcohol, nicotine, cocaine, and opioids; the potential mechanism of the effects of alcohol through mediators such as neuroactive steroids, and genetic moderators of the response to alcohol treatment, including a recent study showing genetic moderation of topiramate treatment, which supports a novel mechanism for that drug's effect on drinking behavior.

 Daniel D. Langleben, MD, Associate Professor of Psychiatry.
 Select the link to view Dr. Langleben's recent publications.